learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 the `id` of each move as the `key` attribute and in the relative `href` for our `Link`s, and are using the `title` of each movie as the text for our `Link`s.

-In the `Link`, we've used interpolation to insert `movieID` into our path to make it dynamic:
+In the `Link`, we've used interpolation to insert `movie.id` into our path to make it dynamic:

 ```jsx